-In this article, we’ll highlight what systematic random sampling is and how you can use it to create random sampling surveys to get a clear understanding of a target population.
+In this article, we’ll break down what systematic random sampling is and how you can use it to get a clear understanding of a target population.

 What is systematic random sampling?

 Systematic random sampling is a probability sampling method.
 This means it uses chance and randomization to select sample data that represents a population.

 After determining the right sample size, researchers assign a regular interval number they will use to select which members of the target population will be included in the sample.

 The sample interval (k) is decided by dividing the population size (N) by the sample size (n).